How to Get Started

 - The online New Student Orientation will help you get started on a successful college experience!

-- It’s required if you are pursuing a degree or certificate, but all students are encouraged.
+- It’s required if you are pursuing a degree or certificate, but all students are encouraged to participate.

-- Starting the week of March 24, log into your myAims account and go to the New Student Orientation link on the Student tab.
+- Starting April 7, log into your myAims account and go to the New Student Orientation link on the Student tab.

 Apply for Financial Aid if needed